4210-Capstones/touchless-kiosk-server/README.md

 2. Create new python environment (f.e. with conda) with python 12.
 3. pip install "fastapi[standard]"
 4. pip install --upgrade -r requirements.txt
-5. In .env, change "database" to "localhost" in DATABASE_URL.
+5. In .env, change "database" to "localhost" in DATABASE_URL (do **not** commit this change!!!).
-6. Launch App with working directory set to backend.
+6. Launch App from project root.
-   In PyCharm, adjust it in run configuration and mark backend directory as source root.
-   [TODO: Find way to do it on command line, normal command (wont work): `uvicorn backend.main:app --reload`]
+   `uvicorn backend.main:app --reload`

 ## Example usage with curl: